lz381/NIC2/README.md

 ```sh
 $ sh build.sh
 ```
-If pyrosim has been installed before altering the source code, you must first uninstall it, chnage the code and then rebuild it, and finally reinstall.
+If pyrosim has been installed before altering the source code, you must first uninstall it, change the code and then rebuild it, and finally reinstall.

 If using a windows machine, it is recommended to use a virtual machine to run linux and follow the instructions for linux based systems.
 Although this will increase runtimes considerably, this has been the most consistent method found so far.